awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-saml.md

 With SAML authentication for Amazon OpenSearch Serverless, you can use your existing identity provider to offer single sign\-on \(SSO\) for the OpenSearch Dashboards endpoints of serverless collections\.

 SAML authentication lets you use third\-party identity providers to sign in to OpenSearch Dashboards to index and search data\.
-OpenSearch Serverless supports providers that use the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services \(AD FS\), and Auth0\.
+OpenSearch Serverless supports providers that use the SAML 2\.0 standard, such as IAM Identity Center \(SAML\), Okta, Keycloak, Active Directory Federation Services \(AD FS\), and Auth0\.

 **Note**
 SAML authentication is only for accessing OpenSearch Dashboards through a web browser\.
 Authenticated users can only make requests to the OpenSearch API operations through **Dev Tools** in OpenSearch Dashboards\.
 Your SAML credentials do *not* let you make direct HTTP requests to the OpenSearch API operations\.